 Then, we also have another online great site, the Coders Dojo for reading up on and trying out code katas.

 Then, there’s this site, full of Architectural Katas that look so tempting I can barely wait to try some of them.

 Then, there is the original collection of Code Katas from Dave ‘PragProg’ Thomas that advises on How to Become a Better Developer.

-Then, there’s the veritable and extensive collection of Code Katas on softwarecraftsmanship.org with screencasts.
+Then, there is a smallish but worthy collection of Code Katas on softwarecraftsmanship.org with screencasts.

 As to programming competition problems, the UVa Online Judge site contains hundreds of problems for practice.